0marKhan/PhoneNumberValidator/README.md

      ```

 ## Important Notes
-- if on starting no data is rendered it would be because the monthly quota of 500 requests(fixed) have been used up
+- if no data is rendered when a phone number is entered, it would be because the monthly quota of 500 requests(fixed) have been used up